 The Company regularly considers the need for a valuation allowance against its deferred tax assets.
-The Company has been profitable for the last 7 years.
-As of April 30, 2019, the Company had total deferred tax assets of \$14.3 million net of valuation allowance, down from \$17.8 million of deferred tax assets net of valuation allowance at April 30, 2018.
+The Company has been profitable for the last 8 years.
+As of April 30, 2020, the Company had total deferred tax assets of \$46.0 million net of valuation allowance, up from \$14.3 million of deferred tax assets net of valuation allowance at April 30, 2019.
+The increase in deferred tax assets during fiscal 2020 was primarily due to the adoption of new leasing standards.
 Deferred tax assets are reduced by a valuation allowance when, after considering all positive and negative evidence, it is determined that it is more likely than not that some portion, or all, of the deferred tax asset will not be realized.
 The Company has recorded a valuation allowance related to deferred tax assets for certain state investment tax credit ("ITC") carryforwards.
-These credits expire in various years beginning in fiscal 2020.
-The Company believes based on positive evidence of the housing industry improvement along with 7 consecutive years of profitability that the Company will more likely than not realize all other remaining deferred tax assets.
+These credits expire in various years beginning in fiscal 2028.
+The Company believes based on positive evidence of the housing industry improvement along with 8 consecutive years of profitability that the Company will more likely than not realize all other remaining deferred tax assets.

 The Company also regularly assesses its long-lived assets to determine if any impairment has occurred.
-The Company has concluded that none of its long-lived assets were impaired as of April 30, 2019.
+The Company has concluded that none of its long-lived assets were impaired as of April 30, 2020.